LacunaOmnibus/MontyLacuna/README.md

     - $ rm -rf html
     - $ mv ~/Desktop/html ./
     - $ git add -A html
+      - There are directories in master containing files in .gitignore.
+Since those files don't get commited to master, their directories don't get removed when checking out gh-pages.
+So don't just "git add -A .", or you'll add that extraneous crap that has nothing to do with gh-pages.
+Just "git add -A html".
     - $ git commit -m "docs!"
     - $ git push origin gh-pages
+    - $ git co master